jipsen/Prover9/README.md

 p9(Mon+["x'*x=1"],["x*x'=1"],0,100)  # a monoid with left inverses is a group; search 0 sec for counter_ex, 100 sec for proof
 ```

-To export some algebra to the Universal Algebra Calculator (UACalc) format, use the following:
+To export an algebra to the Universal Algebra Calculator (UACalc) format, use the following:

 ```
 a=p9(Monoids,[],100,0,[5])   #search up to 100 seconds for all monoids of cardinality <= 5 (up to isomorphism)